ktsenovv/radio-hit-mistery-player/README.md

 <br />

 <h1>:copyright: Copyright <a href="#-web-based-radio-player" title="Go to Navigation">[↑]</a></h1>
 © KC &#128640; Kristian Cenow.
 All rights reserved.
-Radio Hit Mistery and all related elements are trademarks of and © Radio Hit Mistery.
+Radio Hit Mistery Logo® and all related elements are trademarks of and © Radio Hit Mistery.